SWAT-Handwritten-Recognition/DataScience/README.md

 ## Summary

-This is the scrapper for the project Handwritten Digital, for SWAT - Platzi Master.
+This is the Model for the project Handwritten Digital, for SWAT - Platzi Master.
 Handwritten Digital was divided in three projects, these three projects were build by an amazing team, that is described next.
 1. [Frontend](https://github.com/SWAT-Handwritten-Recognition/Frontend)
     * [Bernardo Aguayo](https://github.com/BernardoAguayoOrtega)
 2. [Backend](https://github.com/SWAT-Handwritten-Recognition/Backend)